-Gum disease causes the gums to look dark and sometimes almost black.
+Periodontal gum disease causes the gums to look dark and sometimes almost black.

-On top of bad breath, dark and discolored gums could cause you to feel less confident about your appearance.
+On top of the bad breath, dark and discolored gums could cause you to feel less confident about your appearance.

 Connection to gum disease:

-While gum disease specialists and researchers have yet to find evidence, there have been recent observations linking gum disease with other conditions.
+While gum disease specialists and researchers have yet to find evidence, there have been recent observations linking periodontal gum disease with other conditions.